jowtmn/SI322/README.md

 # SI322
-This Project belong to Thammanoon Chiarasuwan
+Hello World
+This is a Readme file